hungc/zxing/README.md

 ### Notes

 - Building on Linux from command-line works.
-Mac and Windows have not been tested.
+Mac and Windows command-line builds have not been tested.
+- The build works with Visual Studio 2008 on Windows but no project files are provided.

 ### TODO